-Personalised Tool Box of resources for pupils to access Sensory diets - programme of activities to support regulation Emotions and feelings gradings and scenario links Adults modelling emotional language Adults using agreed scripting which might include "Feeling angry is okay, hurting someone/damaging property/taking someone's belongings isn't okay" Proud Books Home / school communication books with an agreed focus and purpose for recording Connection time with trusted adults in school Daily Meet and Greets Regular check-ins to monitor emotional well being and offer a flexible approach to the school day to support pupils in being ready to learn Zones of Regulation is used throughout school for an inclusive approach to managing feelings, increasing children's awareness of themselves and increasing their independence in accessing strategies to regulate.
+Home / school communication books with an agreed focus and purpose for recording

+Connection time with trusted adults in school

+Daily Meet and Greets

+Regular check-ins to monitor emotional well being and offer a flexible approach to the school day to support pupils in being ready to learn

+Zones of Regulation is used throughout school for an inclusive approach to managing feelings, increasing children's awareness of themselves and increasing their independence in accessing strategies to regulate.

 Personalised interventions are used to support pupils experiencing difficulties with emotions or relationships.
 Our trained ELSA delivers bespoke interventions, addressing identified needs.

 Pupil voice, ownership and engagement is encouraged to work towards longer term outcomes.

 We seek to work with parents to actively promote positive mental health and develop pupil's independent strategies to manage their emotions, feelings and responses.

-School liaises with relevant outside professionals, with the permission of parents, to access further specialist support for pupils and for families.
+School liaises with relevant outside professionals, with the permission of parents, to access further specialist support for

+1 pupils and for families.
 This may include referrals to CAMHS or the Outreach Support Service, for example.
-16. Where can I find The online Live Well site has a wealth of information about information about local services and support for residents in Cheshire West and local services and Chester: support for SEND?
-Information for Schools and Settings | Live Well Cheshire West If you would like independent support or advice about any aspect of your child's SEND, the Independent Advice and Support Service (IASS) can be contacted on: 0300 123 7001 or email iasservice@cheshirewestandchester.gov.uk.
-Further information on IASS can be found on their website or on the Livewell site:

-Cheshire West & Chester IASS Information Advice and Support Service (IASS) Live Well Cheshire West 17.
+17. Where can I find information about local services and support for SEND?
+The online Live Well site has a wealth of information about local services and support for residents in Cheshire West and Chester: Information for Schools and Settings Live Well Cheshire West If you would like independent support or advice about any aspect of your child's SEND, the Independent Advice and Support Service (IASS) can be contacted on: 0300 123 7001 or email iasservice@cheshirewestandchester.gov.uk .
+Further information on IASS can be found on their website or on the Livewell site: Cheshire West & Chester IASS Information Advice and Support Service (IASS) Live Well Cheshire West 18.
 What are our arrangements for handling complaints from parents of children with SEND?
 We always ask that you talk to us.
 We will do our best to work with you, considering what is in the best interest of your child.
 If our parents are unhappy with the provision for their children they can refer to the Complaints Policy which can be found on our website.
-18. When is this information formally reviewed and up-dated?
+19. When is this information formally reviewed and up-dated?
 Annually in September each year.
 This document will be reviewed in September 2024.